Fine-Tuning Without Forgetting In-Context Learning: A Theoretical Analysis of Linear Attention Models: Experimental Details

 \subsection{Experimental Setup and Additional Results for Linear Regression Tasks}

-\paragraph{Experimental Setup.} Following prior work~\citep{ahn2023transformers}, we use the setup in Section~\ref{sec:problem-setup} and set $d=5$, $\sigma^2=0.1$, $\vSigma=\vI_5$, $\|\vtheta_0\|_2^2=1$, and $m=n=20$: In the pretraining phase, we generate data by sampling $\vtheta \sim \mathcal{N}(\vzero_5,\vI_5)$ and $\vx \sim \mathcal{N}(\vzero_5,\vI_5)$, and setting $y=\vtheta^\top \vx + e$, where $e\sim\mathcal{N}(0,0.1)$.
+\paragraph{Experimental Setup.} Following prior work~\citep{ahn2023transformers}, we use the setup in Section~\ref{sec:problem-setup} and set $d=5$, $\sigma^2=0.1$, $\vSigma=\vI_5$, $\|\vtheta_0\|_2^2=1$, and $m=n=20$.
+In the pretraining phase, we generate data by sampling $\vtheta \sim \mathcal{N}(\vzero_5,\vI_5)$ and $\vx \sim \mathcal{N}(\vzero_5,\vI_5)$, and setting $y=\vtheta^\top \vx + e$, where $e\sim\mathcal{N}(0,0.1)$.
 We fix the number of shots to $m=20$ during pretraining.
 For fine-tuning, we first randomly generate a target task vector $\vtheta_0\in\mathbb{R}^5$ such that $\|\vtheta_0\|_2=1$.
 We then construct the fine-tuning dataset by sampling $\vx \sim \mathcal{N}(\vzero_5,\vI_5)$ and generating $y=\vtheta_0^\top \vx + e$, where $e\sim\mathcal{N}(0,0.1)$.
 When using the auxiliary few-shot loss during fine-tuning, we fix the number of shots to $n=20$.

-Figure~\ref{fig:thetas} reports results for the linear self-attention model in~\eqref{eq:linear:attention:model}, which uses a merged query--key matrix.
-In additional experiments, we also consider a variant with separate query and key matrices, following the standard attention formulation, as well as a 2-head attention model.
-All of these variants exhibit similar trends.
+\paragraph{Architectural Variants.} Figure~\ref{fig:thetas} reports results for the linear self-attention model in~\eqref{eq:linear:attention:model}, which uses a merged query-key matrix.
+In additional experiments, we also consider a variant with separate query and key matrices, following the standard attention formulation, as well as a 2-head linear attention model.

+In our framework, the multi-head extension is straightforward when query-key parameters are shared across heads, since the output reduces to a linear combination of the value matrices and is equivalent to a single-head model with an aggregated value matrix.
+We note, however, that our 2-head experiment does not impose this shared query-key structure.
+Even in this more flexible setting, the results exhibit trends consistent with those of the single-head model, suggesting that the qualitative behavior is not specific to the merged query-key formulation.

 \paragraph{Additional Results.} We evaluate $n$-shot test errors on the in-distribution task $\vtheta_0$ and the out-of-distribution task $-\vtheta_0$ across fine-tuning strategies.
 Empty circles denote models fine-tuned with the zero-shot (ZS) loss only, whereas filled circles denote models fine-tuned with both the zero-shot and few-shot (FS) losses.
 Parentheses indicate which parameters are updated: \texttt{all} updates all parameters, while \texttt{K}, \texttt{Q}, and \texttt{V} update the key, query, and value matrices, respectively.
 Value-matrix fine-tuning without the auxiliary few-shot loss achieves the lowest 20-shot error on the out-of-distribution task $-\vtheta_0$.